RicoSuter/DNT/README.md

 By default, all commands search in the current directory for all `*.csproj` files and applies the command to all of them.
 The targeted projects or solutions can be changed with the `/path:MyProject.csproj` parameter.

-To list all currently selected project, call:
+To list all currently selected projects, call:

 ```
 dnt list-projects